algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 In assembly language, printing values to the output or display is a common task.
 How you print a value depends on whether it's a string, a number, or a register.
 We use different methods for each:

-- To print a **string**, you can use the `DISP "VALUE"` instruction, where `"VALUE"` represents the string you want to display.
+- To print a **string**, you can use the `DISP "VALUE"` instruction, where `"VALUE"` represents the string you want to display

-- To print a **number**, you can use the `DISP VALUE` instruction, where `VALUE` is the numerical value you want to display.
+- To print a **number**, you can use the `DISP VALUE` instruction, where `VALUE` is the numerical value you want to display

-- To print the **contents of a register**, you can use the `DISP REGISTERNAME` instruction, where `REGISTERNAME` is the name of the register you want to display.
+- To print the **contents of a register**, you can use the `DISP REGISTERNAME` instruction, where `REGISTERNAME` is the name of the register you want to display

 **Examples:**